pradt2/always-online-stun/stun_proto/progress.md

 # To do

- - Test all message types
- - Test all attributes
  - Test for out-of-bounds reads
  - Add feature to toggle between Option/Result return types
  - Extract byte-level parser into its own lib